diveshpanwar/create-react-starter/Readme.md

 ## Usage

-To run this package use command `npx create-react-starter@latest`
+To run this package use command `npx create-app-using-react@latest`

 ## Options Supported